ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 Overview
 =====================================================================================================================================================

-The SharePoint Server Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given SharePoint protocol.
-They are designed in a client-to-server relationship and were originally developed for the in-house testing of the Microsoft Open Specifications.
+SharePoint Server Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given SharePoint protocol.
+They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.
 Test Suites have been used extensively in Plugfests and Interoperability Labs to test partner implementations.

-The SharePoint Test Suite Deployment Guide introduces the hardware and software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against SharePoint Server.
-The guide also introduces how to deploy, configure and run the test suites, and view test suite reports.
+The SharePoint Test Suite deployment guide introduces the hardware and software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against SharePoint Server.
+The guide also introduces topics on how to deploy, configure and run the test suites, and view the test suite reports.

 Prerequisites
 ================================================================================================================================================================================================================================================================================================================================================================================================================